fineanmol/plant-tree/README.md

-🎍 Updated on Fri, 05 Dec 2025 17:39:11 GMT
+🌲 Updated on Fri, 05 Dec 2025 20:22:41 GMT

-> "Code is like humor.
-When you have to explain it, it's bad."
+> "Experience is the name everyone gives to their mistakes."